Mineral rights: Leasing

+Division order

 A division order is not a contract.
-It is a stipulation, derived from the lease agreement and other agreements, as to what the Operator of a well or an oil and/or gas purchaser will disburse in terms of revenue to the mineral owner and others.
+It is a stipulation, derived from the lease agreement and other agreements, as to what the operator of a well or an oil or gas purchaser will disburse in terms of revenue to the mineral owner and others.
 The purpose of the division order is to show how the mineral revenues are divided up between the oil company, the owners of the mineral rights (royalty owners) and the overriding royalty interest owners.

-The Division Order needs a signature, a current address and social security number for individual royalty owners or tax identification number for companies.
+The division order needs a signature, a current address and social security number for individual royalty owners or tax identification number for companies.

 Oil and gas lease

 An oil and gas lease is a contract because it contains consideration, consent, legal tangible items and competency.